Engaging with Our Community

 What Projects can include Community Consultation?

-Projects that the community are invited to have their say on include:
+Council welcomes the community to have their say on projects such as:

 - Road and building projects